Key figures and specifications

 Medical Evacuation (MEDEVAC)

 The A400M has been specifically designed for low detectability, low vulnerability and high survivability.
-Its high manoeuvrability, its enhanced low level flight capability, its steep descent and climb performance, as well as its short landing and take-off performance, its damage tolerant flight controls, its armoured cockpit and bullet-resistant windscreens, the use of inerting gas in the fuel tanks as well as the segregated routing of hydraulics and wiring give it excellent self-protection and survivability.
-With its minimal infra-red signature EPI TP 400 turboprops, highly responsive fly-by-wire flight controls, four independent control computers, comprehensive defensive aids, and damage tolerant controls, the A400M is hard to find, hard to hit and hard to kill.
+The aircraft’s excellent self-protection and survivability come from its high manoeuvrability, enhanced low-level flight capability, steep descent and climb performance, short landing and take-off performance, tactical landing capability, damage-tolerant flight controls, armoured cockpit and bullet-resistant windscreens, the use of inert gas in the fuel tanks as well as the segregated routing of hydraulics and wiring.
+The A400M configurations also include chaff and flare – countermeasures used by military planes and helicopters to help evade a missile attack by an enemy aircraft.
+With its minimal infrared signature EPI TP 400 turboprops, highly responsive fly-by-wire flight controls, four independent control computers, comprehensive defensive aids, and damage tolerant controls, the A400M is hard to find, hard to hit and hard to kill.

 Latest A400M News